 The TN Panel (Twisted Nematic) is the oldest and most common technology when it comes to monitors, that makes it the cheapest to manufacture as well.
 The main advantage to a TN panel monitor is the response time being incredibly low, in some cases as low as 1ms.
 This low response time makes it perfect for those gamers who rely on twitch like reactions – although this has come into a debate as the brain can only compute around 25 frames per second and the twitch response also slows with age.
 That being said, we aren’t doctors!

 There are reasons that you would prefer to stay away from a TN panel.
 Its all down to quality.
 If you want your games to look their best and you don’t need to rely on your slowing twitch response on a FPS game then TN really isn’t for you.
-TN monitors suffer from very poor viewing angles, in some larger screens even be dead centre will still show washed out colours.
+TN monitors suffer from very poor viewing angles, in some larger screens even be dead center will still show washed out colours.
 At this point in time no matter how much money you throw at a TN panel monitor the screen quality will never be as good as an IPS monitor.
 Why not check out our recommendations in our best gaming monitor buying guide.